ClaudineStark/Master-Thesis-Dynamic-Updating-of-Survival-Prediction-Models/README.md

 	Lastly, code to plot an illustration of the first updating period of 50 events is given, as well as visualization of individual predicted risk of refitting and recalibration (of one period).

 - expSurvivalModel.stan
-	In this file Stan code is provided for the Bayeisan updating method.
+	In this file Stan code is provided for the Bayesian updating method.